hashicorp/terraform-plugin-framework/docs/design/diagnostics.md

 This type of implementation will still be difficult to extend or change.

 As another extensibility example, as `Diagnostics` pass through various functions across subsystems, determining the "source" or "cause" of a diagnostic must be done by `Summary` and/or `Detail` value.

-Extending the `Diagnostic` type is possible to add other identifying fields or creating new types, e.g.
+It is not possible to further extend the `Diagnostic` type, e.g.

 ```go
 type ValidationDiagnostic struct {